WELCOME TO NEW HOPE!

-The governmental events and public meeting agendas are updated monthly, so please visit this site often for the latest New Hope Borough news.
+The governmental events and public meeting agendas are updated on a regular basis, so please visit this site often for the latest New Hope Borough news.
 If there is something you would like to see on this site that is currently unavailable, please contact us.

-New Hope Borough is also member of the Greater New Hope Chamber of Commerce.
-Please visit the Chamber's web site for additional information about New Hope, to find out about local events & entertainment, and to join the Chamber's e-newsletter mailing list.
 Borough Council asks all residents to support the New Hope business community by Shopping Locally.
-Local stores help to sustain vibrant, compact, walkable town centers-which in turn are essential to reducing sprawl, automobile use, habitat loss, and air and water pollution.When shopping locally, you simultaneously create jobs, invest in neighborhood improvement, and promote community development.
+Local stores help to sustain vibrant, compact, walkable town centers, which in turn are essential to reducing sprawl, automobile use, habitat loss and air and water pollution.When shopping locally, you simultaneously create jobs, invest in neighborhood improvement, and promote community development.

 Borough Council is pleased to announce that the Delaware Valley Regional Planning Commission (DVRPC) has selected New Hope as a Classic Town.
 The Classic Towns of Greater Philadelphia initiative is committed to the growth, revitalization, support and promotion of the region’s many unique communities as great places to live, work and play.